teamisotope/OpenMechanics/README.md

 # Note: help needed!
 I am having trouble coming up with the code for the mineral furnace.
 If you are an experienced Minecraft mod programmer, please help if you would like.
-Thank you for any potential contribution for the greater good of this mod.
+Thank you for any potential contribution for the greater good of this mod. (see issue #9)

 # OpenMechanics
 Adds new ores and things.
 This branch currently contains the development for version 2.0.